viggo-gascou/EuroEval/docs/datasets/french.md

 ## Sentiment Classification

-### Allocine
+### AlloCiné

-This dataset was published in [this Github repository](https://github.com/TheophileBlard/french-sentiment-analysis-with-bert) and features reviews from the French movie review website Allocine.
+This dataset was published in [this Github repository](https://github.com/TheophileBlard/french-sentiment-analysis-with-bert) and features reviews from the French movie review website [AlloCiné](https://www.allocine.fr/).
 The reviews range from 0.5 to 5 (inclusive), with steps of 0.5.
 The negative samples are reviews with a rating of at most 2, and the positive ones are reviews with a rating of at least 4.
 The reviews in between were discarded.